 2021: Piano Cookies from a Local Bakery

-Last year, inspired by a photo I saw on Instagram, I decided to seek out a local bakery to make some pretty piano cookies for my students.
+In 2021, inspired by a photo I saw on Instagram, I decided to seek out a local bakery to make some pretty piano cookies for my students.
 I also ordered custom pens with my studio logo.
 Read more about my custom pens, piano cookies, and sticky note greeting here.

 Your turn: Let’s share more ideas!
 What have you given for Christmas gifts for your students in the past?
 Leave a comment below this post!